-Break the ice with a Selfie Kahoot
+Break the ice with a selfie Kahoot

 Kahoot ideas like this one make it so much fun for your class to get to know you—and each other!
 Use the free templates to create a quiz all about yourself for the first day of class.
 Then, have your students create their own.
 You can assign them as challenges or do one or two each day in class until everyone has had their turn.
 Find Kahoot icebreaker templates here.

-The National Geographic National Geography Bee challenges students from around the world to show what they know about the world.
-You can host your own geography bee using National Geographic’s free official Kahoot ideas and quizzes.
+Host your own geography bee using National Geographic’s free official Kahoot ideas and quizzes.
 Find them all here.

 Through a partnership with Founders Mark, these Kahoot games and quizzes help expose kids to career options, especially in business.
 It’s a fun and easy way to bring career exploration to your classroom.
 Learn more and take the quizzes here.